Sergio-E-Zanotto/International_Solidarity/README.md

 ### Data

 The datasets analyzed in this study are available upon request to [office.garcia@uni-konstanz.de](mailto:office.garcia@uni-konstanz.de).
-Due to X (formerly Twitter) data-sharing policies, data cannot be redistributed here. \n Official_dictionary.csv is the dictionary we used for identifying and classifying references of interest for our project.
+Due to X (formerly Twitter) data-sharing policies, data cannot be redistributed here.

+Official_dictionary.csv is the dictionary we used for identifying and classifying references of interest for our project.

 ### Scripts